 with the display unit as this is fragile and will move about

 after the screws have been removed.

 face down on a soft cloth larger than the Z88 like a towel.

 square front rubber feet.
-This should reveal two more screws.
+This should reveal two screws.

 No. label under the plastic leg to a different place.
-This should
+This will

-see ELEVEN screws.
+see the remaining SIX of the ELEVEN screws.
 Undo them all and keep them in a safe place.

 They are all the same type.

-Z88 by the front and rear case, roughly level with the power
+Z88 by the top and bottom case, roughly level with the power

 socket hole and the Serial Port socket and turn it over, gripping